cheesy-games-dev/NETMOS/README.md

 > ### NETMOS is the spirital successor to BIMOS Fishnet

+> ### NETMOS includes an updated BIMOS Sample to show how NETMOS would be intergrated

 > ### NETMOS IS NOT A NETWORKING SOLUTION OR LIBARY LIKE MIRROR, FISHNET, PHOTON OR RIPTIDE

 ## NETMOS Variants